ziyasal-archive/Aspector/README.md

 Aspector
 ========

-Experimental AOP framework with Castle DynamicProxy  and Autofac
+AOP framework with Castle DynamicProxy  and Autofac

+***Samples and documentation will be presented soon.***